Boothbay Harbor, Maine

 Boothbay Harbor also serves a great place to stay during your Maine vacation as you day trip along the Maine Coast.
 One scenic drive from Boothbay Harbor is out to Ocean Point, to see the sunrise and sunset - drive the Ocean Point loop, bring a picnic to savor on the rocks and enjoy the passing sailboats and views of lighthouses.

-Boothbay Harbor is great to visit year-round.
+Boothbay Harbor is great to visit year-round for its annual events.
 In April, Boothbay celebrates the annual Fishermen's Festival, which includes fun activities like the Miss Shrimp Contest, lobster trap hauling, an old-fashioned fish fry, boat parade and much more!
 In June, the annual Windjammer's Day is a local and tourist favorite with a fantastic fleet of ships under sail.
 Watch beautiful windjammers sail in to Boothbay Harbor and friendly pirates invade the town.
 Sailboat races, boat parades, fireworks, kids programs, concerts and more are all part of the fun of Boothbay's Windjammer Festival.